You can make a difference...

 company published a series of printed arrangements called

-"Sam Fox Motion Picture Music", and Zamecnik was the composer
+"Sam Fox Motion Picture Music", and Zamecnik was the author

 of most of the pieces in the earliest volumes.